rociogoni14/2023.djangocon.eu/_pages/authorRegistration.md

         </tr>
          <tr >
             <td colspan="2">
                 Review the information above and submit the form to continue.
-If you have any question concerning the author fees please contact bpm2020@us.es<br><br>
+If you have any question concerning the author fees please contact resinas@us.es<br><br>
             <input type="submit" class="button" onclick="prepareSubmission(); storedata()" value="Continue" id="submitbutton">
             </td>
         </tr>